hbiede/AoC-2019/README_template.md

 inhibit concurrent map access, so I landed on a strategy of tracking wire distance along with the wire that interacted with the coordinate before and comparing the combined steps from that.
 I am sure there are more efficient solutions and I have a few ideas for how I would do it in OOP, but this is good enough for now!

-#### Leaderboard appearances:

-* Not likely given that I'm only just learning Go, but you never know...

 ## Stats
 STATS_TABLE